How Avengers: Endgame Set an Unbeatable Standard for the MCU—And Why New Movies Are Struggling

 It Gave Closure While Teasing a New Era

 Endgame managed to wrap up major character arcs while also leaving doors open for the future.
 The passing of the shield from Steve Rogers to Sam Wilson and Thor joining the Guardians of the Galaxy hinted at exciting new directions.
-However, Marvel did this subtly, without immediately overshadowing the film’s emotional farewell to its original heroes.
+However, marvel did this subtly, without immediately overshadowing the film’s emotional farewell to its original heroes.

 In contrast, newer MCU films often feel like setups for future projects rather than self-contained stories.
 Instead of focusing on meaningful conclusions, they introduce endless post-credit scenes and multiversal teases that can feel exhausting rather than exciting.